 For more information

-For more information about any of these efforts, or to partner with SCE in future endeavors, contact Charles W. Jermy, Jr., Senior Associate Dean, School of Continuing Education and Summer Sessions.
+For more information about any of these efforts, or to partner with SCE in future endeavors, contact Charles W. Jermy, Jr., Interim Dean, School of Continuing Education and Summer Sessions.

 Cornell WeChat channel in China